Agriculture in Senegal: Islam and Agriculture in Senegal

-Colonial French policies combatting economic uncertainty in the late 19th century advocated the development of peanut cultivation as a cash-crop.
+Colonial French policies combatting economic uncertainty in the late 19th century advocated the development of peanut cultivation as a cash crop.
 Peanut, a widely useful resource for its culinary as well as oil-based purposes, initially expanded in a distinct area of West-Central Senegal.
 Later, these initial policies led to a further two waves of peanut expansion in 1910 and 1940.
-The 1910 growth of the peanut basin is widely attributed to a greater proximity of relations between Amadou Bamba Mbakke, and the French colonial administration.
-Initially suspicious of one another, the French realised that Shaykh Bamba posed little political threat and was more interested in religious and spiritual development of the people.
+The 1910 growth of the peanut basin is widely attributed to a greater proximity of relations between Amadou Bamba Mbakke and the French colonial administration.
+Initially suspicious of one another, the French realised that Shaykh Bamba posed little political threat and was more interested in the religious and spiritual development of the people.
 The French began to collaborate with Mouride leadership, enlisting their widespread popular support to expand the workforce of the speculative peanut investment markets and production.
 The colonial administration encouraged the territorial expansion of the Mouride brotherhoods, the state allowing favourable access to forested areas.
 The daaras, pioneer agricultural-spiritual groups, were encouraged to spread throughout the Terres Neuves, clearing forest and engaging in the French mono-cropping agricultural policy.
-The Islamisation of Senegal thus went alongside the French colonial agricultural policies where peanut prices were dependent on an uncertain global market.
+The Islamisation of Senegal thus went alongside the French colonial agricultural policies, where peanut prices were dependent on an uncertain global market.

-The expansion was however diverse in its impacts across the country.
+The expansion was, however, diverse in its impacts across the country.
 Wolof groups' expansion, deeply connected to teachings of the Mouride brotherhood, in the North-Western stretches of the Terres Neuves corridor, has been demonstrative of some of the most aggressive and destructive agricultural practises seen in Senegal, where production was done with an almost exclusively short-term economic prioritisation of agriculture, with little consideration of wider environmental impacts.
 Other expansions by Serer groups were shown to be significantly more tuned to the needs of soil nutrients and encouraged a style of agriculture which was significantly more capable at supporting and sustaining the land on a long-term basis.
-While Jola peanut production only showed connection to Islamic religious organisation in more contemporary times.
+While Jola peanut production only showed a connection to the Islamic religious organization in more contemporary times.